-To address issues of human resources in health, the USG focuses on improving the systemic weaknesses and capacity deficits that prevent MARPs from accessing high-quality HIV prevention, care, and treatment services.
-USG activities in FY12 will continue to strengthen the technical knowledge of providers through targeted training and mentoring.
+In KZ, KG, and TJ, the USG will provide TA to the National Blood Services aimed at implementing evidence-based practices that ensure the safety of blood collection and supply.
+At the national and local level, we will undertake efforts to improve facility-based HIV services for MARPs along with HIV-related laboratory services.
+Human Resources for Health and mentoring.
 The USG will help institutionalize improved practices through the development and dissemination of enhanced standards of practice and continue to build the capacity of national-level providers (e.g. RAC staff) and managers (e.g. NGO directors) to expand the range and quality of services being provided through public and NGO settings.
 The USG will work to ensure that a range of social support services are introduced and continually improved to meet the needs of the populations they serve.
 We will pilot approaches such as using trained social workers for MARPs, services delivered by NGOs and Community Based Organizations (CBOs), and self-help groups, and working with stakeholders to institutionalize these approaches.
 Laboratory Strengthening